mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

 and proxying solutions, it is expected that this relationship will change.
 At least one of the endpoints will be aware of the proxy and explicitly coordinate with it.
-This allows client hosts to make explicit decisions about the services they request from proxies (for example, simple forward or more advance performance-optimizing services), and to do so using a secure communication channel between themselves and the proxy.
+This allows client hosts to make explicit decisions about the services they request from proxies (for example, simple forwarding or more advance, e.g. performance-optimizing, services), and to do so using a secure communication channel between themselves and the proxy.

+MASQUE {{MASQUE}} is a proposed framework that allows running multiple network or application services inside one QUIC connection to be forwarded to one or more target servers.
+The end-to-end traffic between the client and the target server will be tunnelled in a (outer) QUIC connection between the client and the MASQUE server.
+This outer connection can also be used to securely exchange additional signal or control information between the MASQUE server and the client.

-This document describes some of the use cases for using QUIC for proxying and tunneling, and explains the protocol impacts and tradeoffs of such deployments.
+This document describes some of the use cases for using QUIC for proxying and tunneling, as proposed by MASQUE, and explains the protocol impacts and tradeoffs of such deployments.

 # Usage Scenarios